 Practical exercise: Calculate the total order amount in the template

-Let us demonstrate how to convert a string price obtained from a custom field into a number and calculate the total order amount with a specific example.
+Let's take a specific example to show how to convert a string price from a custom field to a number and calculate the total order amount.

 Now, we want to display this information on the order details page and calculate the total price.

-”`twig {# Assume we are on a document detail page and need to retrieve the custom price field of the document #}
+”`twig {# Assuming we are on a document detail page, we need to retrieve the custom price field of the document #}

 {# 1.
 Get the product unit price and convert it to a number using the float filter #} {% archiveDetail productPriceStr with name=“single_product_price” %} {% set productPrice = productPriceStr|float %} {# If the custom field may be empty, you can add a default value, for example {% set productPrice = productPriceStr|default:“0”|float %} #}